Fundamental examples of Reeb spaces of smooth functions defined from two graphs of smooth functions with same asymptotic behaviors: Our main result.

-This completes the proof. \end{proof} \begin{Ex} We can find a non-negative smooth function $c_0(x):\mathbb{R} \rightarrow \mathbb{R}$ with $c_0(x):=0$, $c_0(x):=x+2\sin x$ ($x>T_0$ with a suitable $T_0>0$) and $c_0(x_1) \leq c_0(x_2)$ for an arbitrary pair of real numbers with $x_1<x_2 \leq T_0$.
-Let $c_1(x):=\frac{1}{2(x^2+1)}({\sin}^2 x)+c_0(x)$ and $c_2(x):=\frac{1}{x^2+1}+c_0(x)$.
 This is a case for Theorem \ref{thm:5} with the set $S(c_1) \bigcup S(c_2) \subset \mathbb{R}$ being unbounded and $q=0$.
-This is a case for Theorem \ref{thm:5} satisfying the assumptions (\ref{thm:5.4}, \ref{thm:5.5}). \end{Ex} The following may not be so difficult.
-The author does not reach explicit answers yet. \begin{Prob} Can we find examples for Theorem \ref{thm:4} in the real analytic category and explicit single elementary functions $c_1$ and $c_2$? \end{Prob} \begin{Prob} Find further examples for cases of Propositions and Theorems we present here.
+This is also a case for Theorem \ref{thm:5} satisfying the assumptions (\ref{thm:5.4}, \ref{thm:5.5}). \end{Ex} The following may not be so difficult.
+The author does not reach explicit answers yet. \begin{Prob} Can we find examples for Theorem \ref{thm:5} in the real analytic category and explicit single elementary functions $c_1$ and $c_2$? \end{Prob} \begin{Prob} Find further examples for cases of Propositions and Theorems we present here.
 In several cases, examples are not given in the present paper.
-Can we find them in the real algebraic situations. \end{Prob}
+Can we find them in the real analytic situations or using single elementary functions? \end{Prob}